computationalgeography/lue/document/doc/manual/quality_assurance/scalability/experiment.md

 - Make sure the number of partitions is larger than the number of CPU cores used in the experiment.
 Otherwise the CPUs will be drained of useful work to do.
 This may indicate that you are using too much hardware for the problem size.
 - A good way to present the results is to graph $RSE_{strong}$ or $RSE_{weak}$ against $P$.
 Also plot the lines for linear (perfect) and serial (no) scalability.
 This helps putting the actual scalabilities into perspective visually.
 - It may be useful to run the model multiple times for each number of workers, to learn about the spread in the results.
-- Some more information and scripts for automating scalability experiments can be found in the [LUE Quality Assurance](https://github.com/computationalgeography/lue_qa) repository.
-Use it for inspiration, but note that this is still very much work in progress.
+- Be sure to check the [lue_scalability.py](#lue-scalability) script, which automates much of the book keeping required when performing scalability experiments.